 Limiting work in process is a vital principle too often overlooked by many agile and Scrum teams.
 The four principles below focus on this topic.

 (Innolution offers corporate training in Kanban, an excellent agile method to help teams optimize work flow and work in process).

-To learn more about how these and other agile principles work together and reinforce each other, read the blog post, "This Ain't No Cafeteria!”
+- Consider Cost of Delay.
+Scrum teams can use the cost of delay, the financial cost associated with delaying work or delaying achievement of a milestone, to make informed tradeoffs.
+To learn more about how these and other agile principles work together and reinforce each other, read the blog post, “Agile Portfolio Management: This Ain't No Cafeteria!”

 When using Scrum, teams measure progress by what they have delivered and validated, not by how they are proceeding according to the predefined plan or how far they are into a particular phase or stage of development.
 The three principles below focus on this topic.

 - Adapt to Real-Time Information and Replan.
 Scrum is based on the principle that pressure to conform to a set plan often blinds people to the fact that the plan might be wrong.
 Scrum teams, therefore, rapidly replan and adapt to the stream of economically important information that is continuously arriving during the development effort.

 - Measure Progress by Validating Working Assets.
 Scrum teams measure progress by building working, validated assets that deliver value and that can be used to validate important assumptions.
 In Scrum, it's not about how much work a team starts, but what customer-valuable work a team finishes.